ramenengine/RamenEngine/objects.md

 All of these words operate on the current object.

 `act>` programs the Act phase (like `does>`).
 It is intended to be executed continually in the Step phase.

 `act` executes the Act phase.

 `-act`  sets the Act phase to noop.

 `draw>` programs the Draw phase.

 `draw` executes the Draw phase.
 If `hidden` is on nothing happens.
 The pen is automatically set to x,y.

+`perform> ( n -- )` enables an object to process during the Multitasking phase.
+You can pass a single value of any kind.
+See [ramenExamples/files.f](https://github.com/RogerLevy/ramenExamples/blob/master/flies.f) for an example.

+`multi ( objlist/pool -- )` Processes the multitasking phase for an object list or pool.

 ## Roles